- What fees do Canstaff charge?

 You can, as a foreign national, open a bank account in New Zealand, and transfer funds in and out of the country, unimpeded by Government authorities.
 You will need to provide your passport, a second form of ID, ie drivers licence and confirmation of an address, in order to open the account.
 When a job offer is given, we provide contact details for our Trusted Business Partner in Banking.

-Canstaff will provide an invite to our monthly Newcomer Networking Evening, which includes drinks and nibbles and a chance to meet up with other new arrivals.
-There are also a number of other fun social activities that have been arranged by other new arrivals and we can provide contact details so you can meet up with them.
+There are a number of fun social activities that have been arranged by other new arrivals and we can provide contact details so you can meet up with them.